This post is a more in-depth look at the ways I’ve used Micro Jobs to both learn & improve my skills, and earn extra income.

 For this post, I will be focusing on a variation of strategy #2.

-As you may have already read in my Journey Toward Location Independence, I have been in the middle of a huge shift in my personal & professional life.
+A few years ago, I was in the middle of a huge shift in my personal & professional life.
 As my business was changing, I realized that I needed to learn new skills, and replace my offline income with online sources.

-I started on this journey back in March 2014, and in this time have sifted through many ‘opportunities’ (which mostly ended up being dead ends, scams, etc.), and was able to eventually find some legitimate online jobs.
+When I started on this journey I had to sift through many ‘opportunities’ (which mostly ended up being dead ends, scams, etc.), but was able to eventually find some legitimate online jobs.

 After much trial & error, I settled on these elements to make up my micro jobs strategy: